 Over a period of about 6-12 weeks, the spots tend to crust over before eventually healing.
 As the virus is highly contagious there is a high risk that it will spread to new areas of skin so new spots may develop as the old ones are healing.
 In about 1 in 10 cases of Molluscum contagiosum, a patch of eczema develops around the spots.
 If your child already has atopic eczema they will be particularly vulnerable to Molluscum contagiosum.

 So why and how has your child become infected with the virus?

 Most adults have developed immunity to the Molluscum contagiosum virus so this means that most of us will not develop it.
 So despite being a parent and in close contact with your infected child you should be fine.
-However, people with weak immune systems such as young children are at particular risk of infection.
-It can take between seven days and six months for the pimples to appear after your child has been in contact with the virus.
+However, people who haven't fully developed their immune systems such as young children are at particular risk of infection.
+It can take between 7 days and 6 months for the pimples to appear after your child has been in contact with the virus.
 It is not really known how long someone with Molluscum contagiosum is contagious for, but is generally thought to last up until the last spot has completely healed.